-“Every child should have the opportunity throughout Key Stage 2 to study a foreign language and develop their interest in the culture of other nations.”
+At Langstone Junior Academy, we truly believe that every child should have the opportunity to study and progress in a foreign language and develop their interest in the culture of other nations.”

 With this in mind, we have developed three main aims:

-we have found that broadened cultural awareness results in more rounded individuals, encouraging our pupils to see things from different perspectives, discover links with British culture and show respect for diversity.
-In addition, our children benefit from experiential learning which appreciates and celebrates the culture of the places in which French is spoken.
+- Expose our children to a variety of cultural experiences.
+Because we have found that broadened cultural awareness results in more rounded individuals, encouraging our pupils to see things from different perspectives, discover links with British culture and show care, respect and tolerance for diversity.
+In addition, our children benefit from experiential learning which appreciates and celebrates the culture of the places in which French, and occasionally other languages, is spoken.

 All planning should be driven by these aims: